At this time I was busy with other things, I did not build many plastic models. I made it from July to September 2010.

 I just completed to attache turret schurzen.
 I noticed that the barrel was fixed unusual angle around 30 degrees upper.
 Maybe glue was flowing into the movable joint.
 What a pity!

-Thin aluminum board is in this kit for schurzen.
-This seems to be good quality.
+The thin aluminum board is in this kit for schurzen.
+This seems to be of good quality.
 I use the rapid bonding adhesive for joint hung handles with this metal board.
 Much more glue is not stronger bonding strength, but anyway I use fluent glue for joint them.

-Starting to fix this caterpillar with the driving wheel, and next I fixed it with road wheels.
-Finally, I cut off 1 or 2 peaces length to make them natural looking.
-It was utmost, though I can’t say it’s good looking.
+Starting to fix this caterpillar with the driving wheel, and next, I fixed it with road wheels.
+Finally, I cut off 1 or 2 pieces in length to make them natural-looking.
+It was utmost, though I can’t say it’s good-looking.
 But maybe the side skirt (schurzen) hide them.

 I blew dark-yellow and khaki-green.
 Because the temperature of Tokyo is about 35 degrees every day, unbearably hot.
 But I should have opened the window of my room for complete ventilation.
-Mr. Color is stronger thinner smell than Humbrol and directly inhaling is very bad for our health.
-It’s possible to fall down while making the model due to heat stroke.
+Mr. Color is a stronger thinner smell than Humbrol and directly inhaling is very bad for our health.
+It’s possible to fall down while making the model due to heatstroke.

-In the meantime, I completed airbrush painting roughly.
-Camouflage painting is the best part of making German tank, isn’t it?
+In the meantime, I completed the airbrush paint roughly.
+Camouflage painting is the best part of making the German tank, isn’t it?

-I’ll paint the detailed area by small brush later, and I can amend the overflow of the airbrush at the same time.
-The Panzerkampfwagen IV has 16 trank rollers and airbrush painting was tough, but I suppose it’s easier than hand brush painting..
+I’ll paint the detailed area with a small brush later, and I can amend the overflow of the airbrush at the same time.
+The Panzerkampfwagen IV has 16 trank rollers and airbrush painting was tough, but I suppose it’s easier than hand brush painting…

 Ｉ chose the marking of the eighth regiment, second armor division in Normandy in 1944.
 The second armor division reshuffled to France for the replenishment in the Battle of Kursk, and they were annihilated in the Falaise Pocket battle in Normandy.
 This division finally surrendered to the Allied Forces though they were organized again and fought well in the battle of the Bulge.

-I painted an orthodox three color camouflage.
+I painted an orthodox three-color camouflage.
 It is a big vertical direction camouflage this time.
 This time, I chose Mr. Color to basic paint.
-I usually use Humbrol Color for basic paint, but while the washing, same enamel thinner make the paint coating wrinkle sometimes.
-Almost Japanese modelers use Mr. Color, I suppose.
+I usually use Humbrol Color for basic paint, but while the washing, the same enamel thinner makes the paint coating wrinkle sometimes.
+Almost all Japanese modelers use Mr. Color, I suppose.

-I used the dish washing sponge for this tipping.
-It is a quite good tool for easily put on tipping for wide area.
+I used the dishwashing sponge for this tipping.
+It is a quite good tool for easily put on tipping for a wide area.
 I used the oil painting, but I suppose the Humbrol is better for quick dry.
 It is necessary to wait when Ｉ do washing and pastel work at the same time.

 Because the schurzen was a monotonous plane, Ｉ put the change a little by expressing the tipping and eavesdropping.
 However, after Ｉ had applied every schurzen, Ｉ imagine the all crew except the commander were difficult to clear the situation outside the battlefield.
 It’s interesting these plates have number markings.
-Did they carry it by hand, though it’s considerably heavy looking plate even by one piece?
-Or maybe detaching them by crane….
+Did they carry it by hand, though it’s a considerably heavy-looking plate even by one piece?
+Or maybe detaching them by crane…

 The end is a shot of sideways shaking the turret.
 I could assemble this Dragon’s easily and finished beautifully though are a lot of parts.

-Anyway, I have failed some point, this work was completed.
+Anyway, I have failed some points, this work was completed.
 Quite good looking !! (though it is the self-satisfaction.)